Melbourne Convention & Exhibition Centre

 This technically advanced project was a joint venture between NH Architecture and Woods Bagot and the resulting design has achieved the first and only 6 Star Green Star environmental rating in the world for a convention centre.

 Featuring a highly versatile 5,000 seat plenary hall with associated facilities such as a 8,800 m2 public foyer, over 50 meeting rooms and a banquet hall, the convention centre has had a major impact on the international business events market.

 As primary acoustic consultant, Marshall Day Acoustics was involved in many aspects of the project including room acoustics, sound insulation, mechanical services noise control, theatre design, building and services vibration and bridge vibration.

 Central to the design and operation of the plenary hall is the inclusion of acoustically insulated operable walls that can separate the hall into three self-contained theatres, enabling multiple events of different types to be held concurrently.
 An automated seating system installed in the plenary ensures versatility in seating configurations including the removal of all seating for cocktail style events.

-Major Expansion Announced in 2015
+Major Expansion Completed in 2018

 The Victorian government announced plans for a AUD $205 m expansion of the Melbourne Convention and Exhibition Centre in the 2015-16 state budget.